monahton/monahton.github.io/CV.md

 `September 2021 - Current`
 __Data Carpentry Lessons Maintainer__, The Carpentries organization, California - USA
-   <dt>center</dt>
    - Maintainer of core lessons of Data Carpentry
-   - Review submissions, discussions of change and set standards for the organization as a whole</dd>
+   - Review submissions, discussions of change and set standards for the organization as a whole

 `October 2020 - Current`